 4th Grade Policies and Procedures

 Welcome to 4th Grade!
-I am very excited to work with your child to help them become a better learner!
+I am very excited to work with your child!

 Please review and sign the 4th Grade Policies and Procedures as well as the University School Student Handbook.
 Both signed pages need to be returned to school.